kakirastern/Sunshine/README.md

 # Sunshine

-An experimental project to test out some cryptocurrency theory.
+A project to solve spectral diagnostics problems with deep learning as applied to computer vision.